Mapping class groups of $h$-cobordant manifolds: Introduction

-Recall that for $d\geq 5$, the \textit{Whitehead group} $\Wh(M)$ of a compact $d$-manifold $M$ (see Section \ref{WhTsection}) classifies isomorphism classes of $h$-cobordisms starting at $M$ (see Theorem \ref{scobthm}).
-This same group has an involution denoted $\tau\mapsto \overline \tau$ which, roughly speaking and up to a factor of $(-1)^d$, corresponds to reversing the direction of an $h$-cobordism (see (\ref{hcobdualformula})).
+Recall that for $d\geq 5$, the \textit{Whitehead group} $\Wh(M)$ of a compact $d$-manifold $M$ (see Section \ref{WhTsection}) classifies isomorphism classes of $h$-cobordisms starting at $M$.
+This group has an involution denoted $\tau\mapsto \overline \tau$ which, roughly speaking and up to a factor of $(-1)^d$, corresponds to reversing the direction of an $h$-cobordism (see (\ref{hcobdualformula})).

 In Section \ref{section3} we will introduce the $h$- and $s$-\textit{block moduli spaces}, $\widetilde{\mathcal M}^h$ and $\widetilde{\mathcal M}^s$ respectively, whose vertices (as semi-simplicial sets) are the smooth closed $d$-manifolds, for some fixed integer $d\geq 0$.
 A path in the former (resp. latter) space between $d$-manifolds $M$ and $M'$ is exactly an $h$-cobordism $W: M\hcob M'$ (resp. an $s$-cobordism $W: M\scob M'$, i.e., an $h$-cobordism with vanishing Whitehead torsion (see Section \ref{scobsection})).
-The $s$-block moduli space $\widetilde{\mathcal M}^s$ is, somewhat in disguise, a known object; in Proposition \ref{connectedcompsofMs} we identify the path-component of $M^d$ in $\widetilde{\mathcal M}^s$ with $B\bdiff(M)$, the classifying space for the simplicial group of block diffeomorphisms of $M$.
+The $s$-block moduli space $\widetilde{\mathcal M}^s$ is, somewhat in disguise, a well-known object; in Proposition \ref{connectedcompsofMs} we identify the path-component of $M^d$ in $\widetilde{\mathcal M}^s$ with $B\bdiff(M)$, the classifying space for the group of block diffeomorphisms of $M$.

 The second main result we state arises as part of the proof of Theorem \ref{diffdifference}, but may be of independent interest: there is a natural inclusion $\widetilde{\mathcal M}^s\xhookrightarrow{}\widetilde{\mathcal M}^h$ which forgets the simpleness condition.
-We identify the homotopy fibre of this inclusion (i.e. the difference between the $h$- and $s$-block moduli spaces) as a certain infinite loop space.
+We identify the homotopy fibre of this inclusion (i.e. the homotopical difference between the $h$- and $s$-block moduli spaces) as a certain infinite loop space.

 \begin{thmx} Let $M$ be a closed $d$-dimensional manifold, and let $C_2:=\{e,t\}$ act on the Whitehead group $\Wh(M)$ by $t\cdot\tau:=(-1)^{d-1}\overline\tau$.
 Write $H\Wh(M)$ for the \textit{Eilenberg--MacLane} spectrum associated to $\Wh(M)$, and let $H\Wh(M)_{hC_2}:=H\Wh(M)\wedge_{C_2}(EC_2)_+$ stand for the homotopy $C_2$-orbits of $H\Wh(M)$.
 For $d\geq 5$, there is a homotopy cartesian square